interlay/interbtc/crates/staking/README.md

 ## Rewards

 The proportionality of rewards is directly tied to the stake of a participant.
 Assuming stake may be slashed after reward distribution and prior to reward withdrawal, we must make slight adjustments to the [scalable reward distribution](https://solmaz.io/2019/02/24/scalable-reward-changing/).
-For instance, upon slashing we increase `reward_per_token` by `amount * reward_per_token` to account for lost rewards.
+For instance, upon slashing we increase `reward_per_token` by `(amount * reward_per_token) / total_stake` to account for lost rewards.
 Additionally, we must re-compute stake in `withdraw_rewards` to get the correct balance for an account.

 We present the simple solution (without adjustments) below: